paulober/MicroPico/README.md

+# THIS PROJECT IS NO LONGER MAINTAINED; I SIMPLY DON'T HAVE THE TIME BETWEEN FAMILY AND WORK RESPONSIBILITIES.
+## FEEL FREE TO USE THE CODE FOR A DERIVATIVE PROJECT!

 #  Pico-Go VS Code Extension

 Pico-Go provides code auto-completion and allows  you to communicate with your Raspberry Pi Pico board using the built-in REPL console.
 Run a single file on your board, sync your entire project or directly type and execute commands.